 - Amazing flavors.
 If you had Chicken Lo Mein from an average Chinese restaurant, you haven’t truly experience Chicken Lo Mein.
 Just sayin’.
 This recipe is the MVP of all Chicken Lo Mein.
 It tastes soooo much better (not to mention it is also way healthier), and the secret is in the sauce.

 - Healthy-ish.
 Is it the healthiest thing in the world?
 Probably not.
 But it is not deep fried and soaked in grease, and is a fairly balanced meal with the vegetables and protein added to the noodles.
 It is also definitely much healthier than takeout, while tasting better!
 I MEAN…WHAT MORE DO YOU NEED.
 And if you want to make it even healthier, serve it with some Asian Style Green Beans (BEST green beans EVER) or Sautéed Garlic Brussel Sprouts and Carrots.

 - Keeps well a leftovers.
 Double or triple the batch and have it for lunch or dinner the next day, and the day after next.
 Which leads me too…

 Chicken Lo Mein can sound like a fancy and complicate task.
 But truly it is not.
 Before you know it you’ll be skipping takeout and making this restaurant style Chicken Lo Mein at home like a boss!

 I prefer using a non-stick skillet because noodles do have a tendency to stick to the skillet.
 Make sure to use more vegetable oil if you are not using a non-stick skillet.

-What noodles to use for Chicken Lo Mein
+Noodles for Chicken Lo Mein

 To make Chicken Lo Mein, I buy this Lo Mein noodles that comes dry and in “stick” form.
 If you cannot find Lo Mein noodles, believe it or not, spaghetti noodles work just as well.

 For example, this recipe calls for 10 oz of dry lo mein noodles, but 10 oz of fresh noodles will yield less noodles.
 Take note and proceed with caution.
 No not really but kinda yes. 😉

 I added bell peppers, shredded carrots, and shredded cabbage to it but many other veggies will be just as yummy: